pmathiot/NEMOCFG/docs/source/mask_eORCA025.rst

 eORCA025_subbassin_b0.2_v0.0.nc
 -------------------------------
 In order to post process output file, a subbassin file has been built.
-It contains an atlantic, indian, pacific and southern ocean mask.
+It contains an atlantic, indian, pacific and southern ocean mask (:numref:`fig_eORCA025_subbasin`).

 * core tool:
    - cdfmkmask